clestial/EduAdmin-WordPress/readme.txt

 - We changed to admin-ajax here (It will be slow)

 == Changelog ==

+### [1.0.17]
+- Changing user agent in SoapClient to contain the version number of the plugin
+- More mobile friendly default CSS (Users will need to reset their style settings, if they have modified anything

 ### [1.0.16]
 - Adding missing form-field used by login-code